Romain3Ch216/TlseHypDataSet/docs/source/quickstart.rst

        ├── ...

-Load training data from a standard train / test split in a Pytorch data loader (see the :doc:`dataset` section for more details):
+The :code:`TlseHypDataSet` class has a :code:`standard_splits` attribute that contains 8 standard splits of the ground truth in a :code:`'train'` set, a :code:`'labeled_pool'`, an :code:`'unlabeled_pool'`, a :code:`'validation'` set and a :code:`'test'` set, as explained `here <#>`_.
+The following example shows how to load the training set of the first standard train / test split in a Pytorch data loader (see the :doc:`dataset` section for more details):

 .. code-block:: python